Sheet Pan Sausage and Peppers

 Preheat the oven to 400 degrees.
 Line a baking sheet with foil for easy cleanup (optional).
 Set aside.

-Prepare the veggies: Remove the stems and deseed all the peppers.
+To prepare the veggies, remove the stems and deseed all the peppers.
 Cut into strips lengthwise.
 Roughly cut the tomatoes into large chunks.
 Cut the onion into large dice or chunks.
 Peel the garlic and roughly chop.

 Add all the prepared vegetables to the baking sheet.
 Sprinkle with oregano, salt, and pepper.
 Drizzle evenly with the olive oil.